mikescnr/HyperBulk/README.md

 NOTE: It is possible to scroll on a page while dragging the box, to select even more links.

 # Settings
-To change settings for this extension, click the LinkSelector extension icon in Chrome, then click Settings.
+To change settings for this extension, click the extension icon in Chrome, then click Settings.

 Settings that can be changed are the colors of the interface, and a warning if opening above a specified threshold of links at once.